Spider201866/Alan_web/memory-bank/projectbrief.md

 - Static frontend files are served.
 - Frontend pages utilize a shared appbar pattern for consistent navigation and layout.
 - A reusable focus trap system is implemented for modals and side menus, enhancing keyboard accessibility.
-- Accessibility requirements for marquee content and icon-only buttons are enforced.
+- Accessibility requirements for marquee content, icon-only buttons, and "skip to content" links are enforced.
 - Server endpoints are protected by `express-rate-limit`.
+- Content Security Policy (CSP) is configured using Helmet for enhanced security.
-- Automated tests cover UI and accessibility aspects.
+- Automated tests cover UI, accessibility, and backend aspects.
-- Code formatting is enforced using Prettier.
+- Code formatting is enforced using Prettier, with check and write scripts.
+- ESLint is configured for code quality checks.
+- Node.js version is specified for consistent development environments.
+- API error handling has been improved for user-facing feedback.
+- A custom 404 page is implemented for unknown routes.
+- Favicon preloading is implemented for performance.